 The Jennie M. Caruthers Chair in Neuroscience is a new position at Puget Sound created to broaden expertise in the high-demand interdisciplinary emphasis in neuroscience that has been offered to students since fall 2007.
-The new chair also will help students and faculty take full advantage of the state-of-the-art equipment and facilities now a part of the William T. and Gail T. Weyerhaeuser Center for Health Sciences that opened on campus last fall.
+The new chair also will help students and faculty take full advantage of the state-of-the-art equipment and facilities now a part of the William T. and Gail T. Weyerhaeuser Center for Health Sciences.

 The endowed Jennie M. Caruthers Chair in Neuroscience is funded through the generosity of Marvin H. Caruthers P'02, Distinguished Professor of Biochemistry and Chemistry, University of Colorado Boulder, in memory of his late wife Jennie M. Caruthers.